shariquetelco/LTESniffer/README.md

 **Uplink Sniffing Mode**

 ``Max Mod``: The maximum modulation scheme that is used by smartphones in uplink.
-It can be 16/64/256QAM depending on the support of smartphones and the configuration of the network.
-Refer to our [paper][paper] for more details. \
+It can be 16/64/256QAM depending on the support of smartphones and the configuration of the network. \
 ``SNR``: Signal-to-noise ratio (dB).
 Low SNR means the uplink signal quality from the smartphone is bad.
 One possible reason is the smartphone is far from the sniffer. \
 ``DL-UL_delay``: The average of time delay between downlink signal from the base station and uplink signal from the smartphone. \
 ``Other Info``: Information only for debugging.